d3fin3d/staff/guidelines.md

   Tutorials and FAQ threads are carefully vetted before being moved into one of the "Tutorials and FAQs" sections.
 As such, do not move these types of threads into any of the Tutorials and FAQs sections.
 If the thread is not a duplicate, move it to "Contact Forum Administration".

-* __Keep everything on MCF__

-  Discussion with users about the moderation team and/or their actions, or requests, are to be kept on the forum, preferably using the PM system or the Contact Forum Admin section.
-Do not use IRC, Skype, voice chats, or any other form of communication to talk with members about the moderation team and/or actions involving them.
-  This includes, but is not limited to: infraction disputes, reporting users/topics and informing users of actions.

 * __New rules__